huggingface/optimum-habana/examples/stable-diffusion/README.md

 ## Image-to-Image Generation

-Images can also be generated from initial input images that guide the diffusion-based image generation process
+Images can also be generated using initial input images to guide the diffusion-based image generation process.

 ### Stable Diffusion-based Image-to-Image

-Here is how to generate images with one prompt and one image using `timbrooks/instruct-pix2pix` model which is based on the Stable Diffusion:
+Here is how to generate images using a single prompt and an input image with the `timbrooks/instruct-pix2pix` model, which is based on Stable Diffusion:

 ```bash
 python image_to_image_generation.py \